heheleo/heheleo/README.md

 ### 🌟 <samp>About Me</samp>

-My name is Leo, also known Le0 in the technology world.
+My name is Leo.
 Nice to meet you! 👋
 <br>

 <div align="center"><samp>Here are some tools/languages I have worked with in the past!</b></samp></div>